Clare Devine: Development

 Bissix revealed that Clare had been living under a new name and been running a criminal operation with Alistair.
 Bissix explained that Clare is in charge of the running of Alistair's operations and assumes the role of "top dog".
 She noted that Clare never partakes in any murders and forces other people to carry out her orders.
 Clare meets with her sister Grace who is shocked to discover she is still alive.
 Bissix revealed that Clare "is quite cold to Grace at first" because she just wants her money back.
 Grace is "distraught" and cannot understand why Clare did not contact her sooner.
 Bissix revealed that the story would explore their backstory fully and inform viewers about parts of their history that was previously unknown.
 Bissix was happy to finally work with Wall, noting she had already left the cast when Wall began filming as Grace in 2013.
 She added that they became friends and filming their first scenes together was "magic".
 Wall added that she cried when she learned Bissix was returning.
 She explained that their off-screen friendship made working on the storyline like "playing best friend dress-up all day, every day."
 Wall added that she was excited for viewers to witness Grace and Clare's future stories.

 Writers also explored Clare's new role as a mother to Tori Blake (Harriet O’Shea), who she has adopted.
 They told Bissix that Clare would be infertile as a result of the car accident and subsequent IVF treatment failed.
 In the story, Tori had been in Clare's care for two years.
 Bissix believed that Tori allowed writers to portray "real emotion" in Clare.
 She takes her to school and looks after takes on the role of a "normal mother".
 Bissix told Zammitt that "Clare has more depth now" and is no longer as "stoic" because she cares about someone.
-Tori is the biological daughter of deceased character Nico Blake (Persephone Swales-Dawson), and appeared as a baby in 2018.
+Tori is the biological daughter of character Nico Blake (Persephone Swales-Dawson), and appeared as a baby in 2018.
 Tori's grandmother, Sienna Blake (Anna Passey), is still in the show upon Clare's return, and Bissix revealed writers planned to explore a feud between them.
 Bissix described it as "a war of minds" as Clare schemes to make Sienna look like a "bad mother".